zephschafer/WA_TaxRetailSales/README.md

 # WA_TaxRetailSales

-This repository produces a web visualization that shows taxable retail sales for the Washington State in a stacked bar chart.
+An interactive stacked barchart, which uses D3 to plot taxable retail sales for the Washington State.
+Over time and by industrial category.

 View the visualization at www.pathdependent.net.